 UK weather map shows where snow could hit in next 24 hours

-Temperatures are plunging below freezing this week with thick blankets of snow settling in parts of the country during a cold snap.
+At Loch Glascarnoch near Garve in the Highlands, 34cm of snow fell overnight, making this the highest recorded snowfall in the UK that night, the Met Office said.

-Overnight ice has resulted in dangerous driving conditions, as police have urged the public to only travel “if absolutely essential”.
+Overnight wintry showers and ice also resulted in dangerous driving conditions in south-west England.

-There are currently four yellow weather warnings for snow and ice across England, Wales and Northern Ireland and a yellow and amber warning in Scotland.
+There are currently two yellow warnings for snow and ice across parts of England, Wales, Scotland and Northern Ireland.
+A further yellow warning for ice begins at 5pm on Wednesday and will last until 10am on Thursday.

-Forecasters are predicting up to 20cm of snow across Aberdeenshire and the Highlands, while 15cm of snow could fall in mountainous parts of North Wales.

-Temperatures plunged as low as -9.8C in Topcliffe, North Yorkshire, overnight, with parts of the South West, including Cornwall, waking to heavy snowfall as the UK Health Security Agency (UKHSA) issued a Level 3 Cold Weather Alert until 9am on Friday.
+The lowest temperature recorded last night in the UK was -7.1C in Benson, Oxfordshire, with a whipping chill lasting well into the morning as the UK Health Security Agency (UKHSA) issued a Level 3 Cold Weather Alert until 9am on Friday.

-Lows of -8.7C were recorded in Eskdalemuir in Dumfries and Galloway, Scotland, -8.4C in Katesbridge in County Down, Northern Ireland, and -7.7C in Sennybridge, Wales.

 Here are the areas in the UK that could see snowfall in the next 24 hours: